dvikan/simple-parts/README.md

 Surprisingly simple components!

-These components are intentionally smaller and simpler than usual.
+These components are intentionally simpler than usual.

-We advise you to actually read the code of a component you want to use because they are so small and simple.

-There are some code samples below on basic usage.
-The code itself is the documentation.
+I suggest that you read each component in its entirety.

 The name is inspired by Crockford's book *Javascript: The Good Parts*.